rschristian/preact-widget/README.md

 <br />

 `src/widget-mount.js` defines how your component will mount to the page.
-You can of course change this to whatever you'd like, and see [preat-habitat's API docs](https://github.com/zouhir/preact-habitat#api-docs) to learn more about your options.
+You can of course change this to whatever you'd like, and see [preact-habitat's API docs](https://github.com/zouhir/preact-habitat#api-docs) to learn more about your options.

 In `src/index.html` you'll see how to pass props to your component.
 The default setup has a color being passed that ends up in the style attribute of the widget, changing the text color.